 1. It pays a higher interest than regular CDs

 The issuers of callable CDs offer a higher rate of return to investors to encourage them to invest their money in the instruments.
 The rate of return may be 0.5% or 1% higher than that of regular CDs.
 Although the difference may seem small, it results in higher margins for investors who invest millions of dollars.

 In the stock market, investors may lose their principal amount if the market goes against them.
 But with callable CDs, investors receive all the principal amount that they invested with the bank when the latter calls the CDs before the maturity date.
 They also earn a premium on the principal amount when the issuer redeems the CDs on the callable date.

 3. It pays a higher interest rate for a fixed period

 Investors who have purchased callable CDs continue to receive higher interest rates even when the market interest rates fall below the issuer’s initial interest rate.
 If the market interest rates are significantly lower, the issuer may call the CDs.

 1. Investors will lose future interest gains

 Although investors are paid interest on the amount invested, they stand to lose interest gains in the future since the CD goes for a fixed period.
 For example, if the issuer gives an interest rate of 7% and the market interest rates rise to 9%, the investors will not benefit from the increase.
-Rather, they will stick with the 7% until the maturity date.

 2. Early withdrawals incur penalties